 While the show gave a glimpse into the prairie life of the late 1800s, it wove modern themes and topics into the fabric of its episodes — covering alcoholism, racism, prejudice and drug addiction.
 Despite the occasional heavy topics, the show had its lighthearted moments as well.

-After Landon decided to leave the show, it was renamed to Little House: A New Beginning and featured a new cast, though this proved a ratings flop, and this version of the show was cancelled after only 19 episodes.
+After Landon decided to leave the show, it was renamed Little House: A New Beginning and featured a new cast… though this proved a ratings flop, and this version of the show was canceled after only 19 episodes.
 It would continue on in three different made-for-TV movies, concluding in 1984 with Little House: The Last Farewell, which actually incorporated the destruction of the show’s sets into the final movie.